 Identity confirmation requirements for reclaims, abridged claims, transfers & when claiming an additional payment

 Once a person's identity has been confirmed under the identity confirmation model, they will only need to authenticate their identity to claim other payments, programs or services.
-This will be done by presenting an original photographic identity document that links them to the identity or by answering a series of knowledge based verification questions.

 Explanation: For claimants/recipients experiencing difficulty with identity confirmation, see 2.2.1.40.